 - It is very effective.

-Many patients achieve 20/20 vision after laser eye surgery.
-Although very effective, do not expect anything better than what your glasses or contacts can provide.
+Many patients achieve 20/20 vision after surgery.
+Although very effective, expect something as good as what your glasses or contacts can provide.

-If you have a higher prescription, there is only a 20-30% chance of achieving 20/20 vision, but you will be able to see without glasses or contact lenses.
+If you have a higher prescription, there is only a 20-30% chance of achieving 20/20 vision, but you can see without glasses or contact lenses.

 - You may not be a viable candidate.

-You may not be a viable candidate if you are older than 40.
+You may only be a viable candidate if you are 40 years old.

 A common visual condition in people over 40 is presbyopia.
-Farsightedness occurs naturally as you age, and your eyes lose their ability to focus on anything too close.
+Far-sightedness occurs as you age, and your eyes lose their ability to focus on anything too close.